tomjoht/learnapidoc/_docs/introduction_to_rest_apis/docapis_intro_to_rest_api_doc.md

 ## API doc is a new world for most tech writers

 API documentation is often a new world to technical writers.
 Many of the components may seem foreign.
-For example, all of these aspects differ from traditional documentation:
+For example, all of these aspects with developer documentation differ from traditional documentation:

-* API doc authoring tools
+* Authoring tools
-* Developer audience
+* Audience
 * Programming languages
-* Endpoint reference topics
+* Reference topics
 * User tasks

-When you try to navigate the world of API documentation, the world probably looks as unfamiliar as Mars.
+When you try to navigate the world of API documentation, you may be initially overwhelmed by the differences and intimidated by the tools.
+Additionally, the documentation content itself is often complex and oriented towards developers.

 ## Learning materials about API doc are scarce